 Burnout is a state of emotional, physical, and mental exhaustion caused by excessive and prolonged stress.
 It occurs when you feel overwhelmed, emotionally drained, and unable to meet constant demands and expectations.
+An essential part of self care is to prevent burnout.

 Burnout is recognized by doctors as a mental illness and could also affect your physical health.
 It could affect your immune system and make you more vulnerable to diseases and infections.